Customer Story

 • Custom views and filters for the team to triage client activity, monitor overdue tasks, and surface where each project stands at a glance

-• A redirect strategy for re-engaging clients: responding to emails via portal comments and nudges, rather than directly in email
+• A redirect strategy for re-engaging clients: responding to emails via portal comments and nudges rather than directly in email

-The Impact
+The Results

-• Cleaner handoffs: Milestone-based Slack notifications (via webhooks) are in development to keep the broader MasonHub team informed without adding to Melissa’s administrative load
+• Cleaner handoffs: Milestone-based Slack notifications (via webhooks) are in development to keep the broader MasonHub team informed without adding to administrative load

 The clients who engage with the platform are moving faster.
 Just driving links back to the portal, instead of responding in email, is a simple change that has helped significantly.